emitit/emitit.github.io/collections/_projects/2021-01-05-podcaster-design.md

 Afterwards, I designed the application without using any colors, which was a great way to put my problem solving skills to the test without relying on the visuals too much.

-Lastly, after defining the style guide, components and the logo, I easily created a working prototype ready for user testing and handoff.
+At this point, the only thing left was creating a style guide, designing the logo and the components.
+Once these three were done, I easily and efficiently put the entire design together.

-Take a look at the prototype <a href="https://www.figma.com/proto/kwAki4HSqPpYMkdCXjVQXh/Podcaster?node-id=0%3A1&viewport=245%2C302%2C0.04&scaling=scale-down&starting-point-node-id=318%3A1091&show-proto-sidebar=1" target="_blank">here.</a>
+You can check out the clickable prototype <a href="https://www.figma.com/proto/kwAki4HSqPpYMkdCXjVQXh/Podcaster?node-id=0%3A1&viewport=245%2C302%2C0.04&scaling=scale-down&starting-point-node-id=318%3A1091&show-proto-sidebar=1" target="_blank">here.</a>

 <strong>RESULTS & LEARNINGS</strong>